VolunteerSpot Logo

 Can I use VolunteerSpot for non-volunteer activities?

 Absolutely!
-While our site is intended mainly for non-profits and community-based volunteers organizing other volunteers, we know you are using VolunteerSpot in other ways.
-Everyone loves simple tools that help groups of all types get things done.
-If you want to gather a group of people to get things done (even if it’s all for fun), VolunteerSpot is the place for you.
+Everyone loves simple tools that help their groups join together and get things done.
+If you want to gather people to do things, bring things, or contribute money (even if it’s all for fun), VolunteerSpot is the place for you.

 Is VolunteerSpot for kids?

 Kids’ activities, sure!
 To comply with the Children’s Online Privacy Protection Act, the Service is only available to organizers and volunteers who are at least 14 years old.
-If you are under 14, you may not use VolunteerSpot.
+If you are under 14, you may not use VolunteerSpot but can have a parent sign up on your behalf using their email account.

 Will I need to install software?